papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

 Succeeded
 ```

-The output lists successes/errors and cancellations.
+The output also lists successes, errors and cancellations.
 This is very helpful for troubleshooting.

-To view what actions were preformed for a specific task, execute the following (in this example 311 is the task_ID that we need more information on)
+ - To view what actions were preformed for a specific task, execute the following (in this example 311 is the task_ID that we need more information on)

 >`bosh -e pcf -d service-instance_47267983-9989-41ce-bc33-905e249b1fbc task -a 311`